truecodersio/docusaurus_portal/docs/js/js-introduction-and-variables.md

 ### JavaScript Data Types

-Now that we know we can create variable to store data in our programs, well introduce the different types of data we can use in our programs.
+Now that we know we can create variables to store data in our programs, we'll introduce the different types of data we can use in our programs.

 #### Primitive Data Types